mjc180501/DeskPod/Journal.md

 I didn't know that you couldn't move the servo 360 degrees, so I had to adjust it to work for 180 degrees.
 Also, after doing research for the code I started poking around in the OLED datasheet and figured out that I have to connect the VSS and VCOMPH and VLSS to various resistors and capacitors with external connections between these pins.

 I thought I finished this, but then I remembered that I have to add funcitonality for the 3 push buttons.
 Oops.
+I updated the code to account for all three of the buttons.

 Total time = 5 hours and 15 minutes